 Fact 5: Around 100 dartboards are used in a darts World Cup

-Almost 100 dartboards are used by the increased number of participants in the World Cup.
+Almost 100 dartboards are used by the increased number of participants in the World Cup according to the sugession state.
 Incidentally, at the 2018 World Cup, there were still 80 boards punctured by 38,555 darts.
 As a rule, at the latest from the second round, the board will be changed after each match in order to give the players the best possible conditions for throwing.
 Pretty big wear, considering that amateur players play on board for several years.

 Fact 6: 4 x Whitewash in the World Cup final – a bitter experience